-Whatever view we pick – Caan is a well known professional gambler respected in that circle and so his video, done from his perspective as an experienced bettor looking into joining FI as a new user matters.
-He’s influential.
-FI want to be attracting people like Caan and turning them into advocates, not the other way around.
-They clearly have some way to go!
+Whatever view we pick – Caan is a well known professional gambler and so his perspective as an experienced bettor looking into joining FI is interesting.

-On the video there are some good ideas in there where his experience on platforms like Betfair really comes through.
-There are some areas where you can see how he got to his point logically but knowledge of the often complicated (or quirky at best) mechanics of FI leads me to a different conclusion.
+On the video there are a few good ideas in there where his experience on platforms like Betfair comes through.
+There are also some areas where you can see how he got to his point logically but knowledge of the often complicated (or quirky at best) mechanics of FI leads me to a different conclusion.

 I also add in my own comments on what FI needs to do to improve.
 These are things not covered in Caan’s video but I think they are the two most crucial and specific short term changes that are really needed in this market.

 Apologies in advance that this is long.
 I watched the video yesterday then started typing and suddenly found I had created a small thesis.
 Too much coffee, maybe.
 But there is a lot to say.